TransferLearningForDNA/genomic_data_extraction/README.md

 # Run the pipeline:
 nextflow run nf-core/rnaseq -params file /path/to/yaml/with/params/to/rnaseq/pipeline -r 3.14.0 --max_cpus <integer_max_cpus_on_machine> --max_memory <float_max_memory_on_machine>.GB

-# rna/run_nfcore_rnaseq_pipeline.py?

-# Extract the necessary quant.sf files from the pipeline's output, add the sample name and move to species-specific folder
+# Extract the necessary quant.sf files from the pipeline's output, add the sample name to the filename and move to species-specific folder
 # rna/data_conversion_helper_functions/rename_quant_output_and_move_to_dir.py
 rename_and_move_files(source_dir, destination_dir)
 ```

-- WARNING: Possible error when running the nf-core rnaseq pipeline, but not a problem if quant.sf files have been created.
+- WARNING: Possible error when running the nf-core rnaseq pipeline, but this is not a problem if quant.sf files have been created (i.e., if salmon quantification has been completed successfully).
+In our case, the pipeline consistently fails at the TX2GENE stage (called NFCORE_RNASEQ:RNASEQ: QUANTIFY_PSEUDO_ALIGNMENT:TX2GENE), which occurs after the quantification stage.
-- WARNING: Also possible faulty samples -> error.
-No output will be saved -> run in batched (remove sample from input csv)
+- WARNING: Possible error with certain samples with data quality issues.
+In that case, no output from the quantification stage (i.e., quant .sf files) will be saved for any of the samples in the csv file.
+We thus recommend working with batches of samples from the same species.
+If a sample is faulty, its SRR ID will appear in the error message of the pipeline, and you are advised to remove that sample/row from the samplesheet csv file and try running the pipeline again to obtain the outputs for the other samples.

 #### 3. Process expression data _(all species)_
 - Run the following command to process raw transcriptomic data (quant.sf files obtained from the nf-core/rnaseq pipeline), filter transcripts with RSD < 2 and obtain the median expression (length scaled TPM) of each gene.